 Auto companies have a responsibility to the public to provide cars that have been tested and that are safe.
 When companies negligently endanger the public, they should be held accountable.

 The sheer number of individuals who may be driving around in dangerous cars is staggering.
-If you or someone you love was injured, please contact an experienced auto accident and product liability lawyer in Tennessee.
+If you or someone you love was injured, please contact an experienced Knoxville personal injury lawyer in Tennessee.